-Performance outcomes Acceptable outcomes Complies Comments Amenity PO7 Development must not detract from the amenity of the local area, having regard to: (a) noise; (b) hours of operation; (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.
-AO7 No acceptable outcome is provided.
-Complies.
-The application is proposing development compatible with the surrounding industrial uses.
-PO8 Development must take into account and seek to ameliorate any existing negative environmental impacts, having regard to: (a) noise; (b) hours of operation; (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.
-AO8 No acceptable outcome is provided. n/a Not applicable.
+Performance outcomes Acceptable outcomes Complies Comments residential uses/locations Amenity PO9 Development must not detract from the amenity of the local area, having regard to: (a) noise; (b) hours of operation; (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.
+No acceptable outcome is provided.
+Anzac Avenue is a collector road and there are no traffic impediments to the development proceeding.
+All of the established childcare centres in Mareeba are located within or adjoining the Low Density Residential zone.
+These centres have demonstrated the ability to operate in a manner compatible with the amenity of nearby residential uses.
+There is a similar expectation for an expanded childcare centre on the subject land.
+A childcare centre is an essential service for many residents, particularly those on the fast developing eastern side of Mareeba.
+The proposed development complies.
+PO10 Development must take into account and seek to ameliorate any existing negative environmental impacts, having regard to: (a) noise; (b) hours of operation; AO10 No acceptable outcome is provided. • Not applicable.
+There are no known negative environmental impacts requiring amelioration.

+Performance outcomes Acceptable outcomes Complies Comments (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.